pypa/setuptools/docs/userguide/pyproject_config.rst

 of the metadata used during the packaging process, there are still some ``setuptools``-specific configurations that can be set by users that require customization.
-These configurations are completely optional (and probably can be skipped when creating simple packages) and can be set via the ``tool.setuptools`` table.
+These configurations are completely optional and probably can be skipped when creating simple packages.
-They are equivalent to the :doc:`/references/keywords` used by the ``setup.py`` file:
+They are equivalent to the :doc:`/references/keywords` used by the ``setup.py`` file, and can be set via the ``tool.setuptools`` table:

 ========================= =========================== =========================
 Key                       Value Type (TOML)           Notes